 Guidelines to attend the AGM proceedings of Link Intime India Pvt.
-Ltd.: InstaMEET a) Please download and install the Webex application by clicking on the link https://www.webex.com/downloads.html/ or
+Ltd.: InstaMEET as under:

 For a smooth experience of viewing the AGM proceedings of Link Intime India Pvt.
 Ltd. InstaMEET, shareholders/ members who are registered as speakers for the event are requested to download and install the Webex application in advance by following the instructions as under: